-We are brothers, sons, and the best of friends.
+We are brothers and sisters, sons and daughters, and the best of friends.

 We are students and researchers, mentors, volunteers, and teachers.
 We are athletes and artists, speakers, spiritual seekers, looking for peace and trying to give as much as we possibly can to our world.
 We are humans.